tcolar/awsbackup/Readme.md

 ### Installation
 First you need to install Boto

-WARNING: THe one in the UBuntu repo might be very obsolete, so It's best to install from sources
+WARNING: The boto version in the Ubuntu repo might be very obsolete, so It's best to install from sources

     git clone https://github.com/boto/boto.git
     cd boto